-Perhaps the story closest to the truth tells of a young girl, Betty Rose – the granddaughter of Mary Wood, first Chairman of Bettys – who is said to have run into the very first Board meeting carrying a tea tray as the name was being discussed.
+Perhaps the least fanciful story is of a young girl, Elizabeth ‘Betty’ Rose – the granddaughter of Mary Wood, the financial backer and first Chairman of Bettys – who is said to have arrived at the very first Board meeting carrying a tea tray as the name was being discussed.

-Although many tales are told and explanations offered, perhaps some mysteries are better left unsolved…
+Although many tales are told and explanations offered, some mysteries are better left unsolved…

 Winifred Barnes as Betty, the kitchen maid, from the musical ‘Betty’